ethereum/go-ethereum/docs/developers/evm-tracing/live-tracing.md

 		call.burn = value
 	}

-	// Append call to the callstack, so we can fill the details in CaptureExit s.txCallstack = append(s.txCallstack, call)
+	// Append call to the callstack, so we can fill the details in OnExit s.txCallstack = append(s.txCallstack, call)
 }